ldtteam/minecolonies/README.md

 So you found a bug in our code?
 Think you can make it more efficient?
 Want to help in general?
 Great!

 1. If you haven't already, create a Github account.
-2. Click the `Fork` icon located at the top-right.
+2. Click the `Fork` icon located at the top right.
-3. Make the changes that you want to and commit them.
+3. Make your changes and commit them.
-	* If you're making changes locally, you'll have to do `git commit -a` and `git push` in your command line. (or with gitkraken stage the changes, commit them and then push them first)
+	* If you're making changes locally, you'll have to do `git commit -a` and `git push` in your command line (or with gitkraken stage the changes, commit them and then push them first).
 4. Click `Pull Request` in the middle.
-5. Click `Click 'new pull request' to create a pull request for this comparison`, enter your PR's title, and create a detailed description telling us what you changed.
+5. Click 'New pull request' to create a pull request for this comparison, enter your PR's title, and create a detailed description telling us what you changed.
-6. Click `Create pull request`, and wait for feedback!
+6. Click `Create pull request` and wait for feedback!